ChinweRose/Gadget-Sales/README.md

 1. The graph above illustrates the total number of products ordered which is 209,000 and the total sales made from the products which is $34.49M.
 It is noteworthy that the least sales happened in the first month(January), with a total sale of $1.82M, approximately 5% of the total amount of sales.
 There was a steady rise in sales from the first month till the fourth month, then a significant drop in sales was noticed in the fifth month(May).
 December happened to have recorded the highest sales, making up 13% of the total amount of sales.

-2. Also, from this visualization here, major sales were recorded in San Francisco, with a total number of 44732 devices bought, and $8,262,203 total sales made.
+2. Also, from this visualization below, major sales were recorded in San Francisco, with a total number of 44732 devices bought, and $8,262,203 total sales made.
 From observation, we noticed that the Macbook Pro laptop topped the list of the most-bought products making up 23.4% of the total sales made in San Francisco, 22.5% of total sales made in Los Angeles, 22.3% of total sales made in New York City, and 20.8% of the total sales made in Boston, with the remaining devices making up to less than 10% of the total sales across the cities.